 On top of the eggs, I typically add fresh avocado (I forgot to add it before I took the photo – doh!) so I can load up on those healthy fats, and feel free to add chopped scallions, chives, cilantro or any other seasoning of choice.

-I personally don’t eat a lot of dairy, so I skipped the cheese, but if you like cheese, sprinkle a little shredded Mexican cheese on top of the potato and veggie mixture (before adding the Happy Egg).
+I personally don’t eat a lot of dairy, so I skipped the cheese, but if you like cheese, sprinkle a little shredded Mexican cheese on top of the potato and veggie mixture (before adding the eggs).
 You can either heat it over the stove top until the cheese melts or bake it in the oven for a few minutes until the cheese browns.
 Once the cheese is melted, top your skillet with the fried eggs.

 If you’re like me and find yourself craving something hearty, healthy and substantial in the morning, try making this wonderful gluten-free breakfast skillet.
 It makes a totally satisfying warm breakfast… plus, it’s easy to make, loaded with fresh, from-the-earth ingredients, and is truly tasty from top to bottom.